nikolaj0615/quiz-calculator/README.md

-Certainly!
-Here's a README.md content example for your quiz calculator project:

 Quiz Calculator
 Welcome to the Quiz Calculator project!
 This project is a simple, interactive quiz that tests the user’s knowledge while incorporating a basic calculator for scoring.
 The quiz features three questions, a dynamic scoring system, and additional features like an age-based input and an optional "Extra Calculation" toggle that can double the final score.